-Is this your first time taking on the vegan bodybuilding diet and in need of some inspiration?
+Is this your first time taking on the vegan bodybuilding diet?
+In need of some inspiration?
 Look at vegan bodybuilders on social media who have bypassed the ‘vegans are skinny’ stereotype.

-Here are some valuable tips to help beginner vegan bodybuilders build some muscles:
+Here are some valuable tips to help beginner vegan bodybuilders build muscle:

 - Eat Enough Calories: Calorie intake is what separates a successful vegan bodybuilding diet from an ineffective one.
 The problem isn’t a lack of meals, but the low-calorie content of such meals.
 Most vegan diets are filled with fruits and vegetables, which are high in fiber and low in calories.
 As a bodybuilder, you need to eat more calories than your body burns.
 To do that, you need to calculate your calorie requirements based on your Basal Metabolic Rate (BMR).
 This takes into account your age, height, weight, and activity level.

 - Get More Protein: Protein is essential to the muscle-building process.
 After each workout session, you should ingest meals that are high in protein.
-You could start with chickpeas, quinoa, or legumes, which are plant-based foods with high protein content.
-Soy protein powders also come in handy as they help you make protein shakes on the go.
+You could start with chickpeas, quinoa, or legumes; plant-based foods with high protein content.
+Soy or other vegan protein powders also come in handy as they help you make protein shakes on the go.